-It was also after my second birth that I discovered how much and how deeply I love the arts.
+It was also after my second birth that I realized how much and how deeply I love the arts.
 All the arts.
-I’ve come to believe that the arts change us for the better, showcase the best humanity has to offer, give meaning to a world that needs it, and more.
+I’ve come to believe that the arts change us for the better, showcase the best of what humanity has to offer, give meaning to a world that needs it, and more.

 This is why my purpose is to enrich someone else’s inner life by contributing to the creative industries, where commerce and creativity intersect.
 My work and this website are extensions of this purpose.